khgreav/taboo/README.md

-# Taboo MP
+# Taboo

-A multiplayer version of the party game Taboo.
+A multiplayer version of the popular party game Taboo.